aschey/stream-download-rs/CONTRIBUTING.md

 hooks, these are checked before commit.

-You don't have to use the conventional style for your commits if you don't want to, but please make your PR title use it.
-We squash merge PRs so the PR title will be the commit message going into `main`.
+You don't have to use the conventional style for your commits if you don't want to, but please use it for your PR title.
+PRs are squash merged so the title will be the commit message going into `main`.

 ## Formatting